Gregg Sherman, MD

 CREDIT DESIGNATION STATEMENT:

-The National Association for Continuing Education designates this educational activity for a maximum of 0.25 AMA PRA Category 1 Credit™.
+The Association of Black Cardiologists designates this educational activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.

-National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Association of Nurse Practitioners.
-AANP Provider Number 121222.
-This program has been approved for 0.25 hr contact hours of continuing education (which includes 0.25 hours of pharmacology)
+The National Association for Continuing Education approves this program for 1.0 hr contact hours of continuing education (which includes 0.25 hours of pharmacology).

 TO OBTAIN CME CREDITS: